kriszyp/alkali/README.md

 });
 ```

-## Variable Collections ('VCollection')
+## Variable `collection`s
-Variable collections are a class that extends `VArray` and implements the `Set` interface with a key-based interaction, for retrieving values based on their id/primary-key, ensuring unique keys, and provide `Array`'s iterative methods to continue to access the data as an array.
-This is an excellent general purpose class for working with collections of objects, that have an identity.

-In addition, any time you create a new variable class (with `Variable.with`, `Variable`, or extending with `class` syntax), this class has its own implicit, default collection that can be accessed from the static `collection` property, and instances can be added to and removed from it.
+In addition, any time you create a new variable class (with `Variable.with`, `Variable`, or extending with `class` syntax), this class has its own implicit, default collection (and instance of `VArray.of(Class)`) that can be accessed from the static `collection` property, and instances can be added to and removed from it.
 The idiomatic way to create a model class with alkali is to create a variable class and then using it's collection to manage and interact with the set of instances.
 For example:
 ```
 let MyVariable = Variable.with({
 	name: VString,